aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/2-irsa/index.en.md

 A common challenge architects face when designing a Kubernetes solution on AWS is how to grant containerized workload permissions to access an AWS service or resource.
 AWS Identity and Access Management (IAM) provides fine-grained access control where you can specify who can access which AWS service or resources, ensuring the principle of least privilege.
 The challenge when your workload is running in Kubernetes, however, is providing an identity to that Kubernetes workload that IAM can use for authentication.

 Let's take an example to illustrate this challenge.
-Let's deploy a simple pod which needs to list all the AWS S3 buckets.
+Let's deploy a simple pod which needs to list all the Amazon S3 buckets.

 ```bash
 cat > eks-iam-test1.yaml <<EOF